Kaiz3rTool/gaffer-examples/README.md

 Attributions -although not required by this licence- will be given in this repository.
 * Files from external other sources need to be compatible with CC0 licence or its derivates.
 See the [licences](#licences) section.
 This includes -but is not limited to- textures, `.hdr` files, `.grf` files, python scripts, Gaffer Nodes, etc.
-* Licences should be listed and specified for any external sources following their requirements.
+* Licences should be listed and specified for all external sources following their specific requirements.
 * Attributions should be given, even in the case of CC0 licenced material that do not required them.